Friday, July 28, 2017

-Our first order of business was to find something to eat as all we’d eaten for breakfast on the bus was Mr. Potato chips, seaweed flavoured peanuts, and bottled water.
-This was not difficult as there were dozens of restaurants all around the hotel, and the large Ben Thanh Food Market that we settled on, as there were at least two dozen different food vendors inside.
+Our first order of business was to find something to eat as all we’d consumed for breakfast on the bus had been Mr. Potato chips, seaweed flavoured peanuts, and bottled water.
+This was not difficult as there were dozens of restaurants all around the hotel, and we settled on the large Ben Thanh Food Market, as there were at least two dozen different food vendors inside.
 So for our first big meal in Saigon the kids decided on…Mexican.
 I could only shake my head.
 I, of course, was determined to have pho (legendary Vietnamese beef soup) so I found a vendor that served me up a bowl and it was a good start to our culinary explorations.
 The kids loved their tacos.

 Our next move was to go for a big walk to get our bearings.
 We grabbed a map and headed east.
 The first think we noticed is that the scooter is definitely king in this city and they seem to be allowed to do anything.
 Drive the wrong way up the street against traffic?
 No problem.
 Skip the street entirely to beat the traffic and drive on the sidewalk instead, dodging pedestrians?
 Sure.
 Carry your entire family, a television, a stack of plumbing pipes, and a chicken on a 50 cc scooter?
 You bet.
 The only limit to how you drive your scooter is your imagination and a relatively flat surface.